raindropio/help/docs/getting-started/import.md

 - Comma delimited
 - Supported columns: `url`, `folder`, `title`, `description`, `tags`, `created`
 - `url` column is required, other are optional
+- to have multiple `tags` just put them in quotes, like `"tag1, tag2"`
+- `created` column should have Unix timestamp or date in ISO 8601 format
 - Column order doesn't matter

 ### `TXT`